FortAwesome/Font-Awesome/UPGRADING.md

 ## 5.7.0 to 5.7.1

-The cheeseburger icon incorrectly placed the cheese on _top_ of the patty.
+The cheeseburger icon incorrectly placed the cheese _under_ the patty.
 This is unacceptable and we've fixed it.

 ---